Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ### Differences between runtime groups

-The `konnect-application-auth` plugin is used to manage access control and API key authentication for app registration and replaces the need for the `acl` and `key-auth` plugins.
-It is used in every non-`default` runtime group. `konnect-application-auth`plugin does not connect applications to `consumers`.
-Therefore the application created through the app registration process in any non-`default` runtime group will not support rate-limiting plugins.
+The `konnect-application-auth` plugin manages access control and API key authentication for app registration and replaces the need for the `acl` and `key-auth` plugins.
+It is used in every non-`default` runtime group.

-In the `default` runtime group, applications are still linked to Kong Gateway `consumers` and use the `acl` plugin to control access between an application’s `consumers` and a service version.
+In the `default` runtime group, applications are linked to {{site.base_gateway}} consumers and use the `acl` plugin to control access between an application’s consumers and a service version.
+In all other runtime groups, applications are not linked to {{site.base_gateway}} consumers.

 ### Known limitations

-`konnect-application-auth` plugin only supports {{site.base_gateway}} 3.0+.
-If you need to use a version of {{site.base_gateway}}less than 3.0, you must create your service version in the `default` runtime group.
-This configuration is deprecated.
-It is recommended to upgrade your runtime instances to Kong {{site.base_gateway}} version 3.0+ to ensure future compatibility with the `konnect-application-auth` plugin, which has a built-in replacement for the `acl` plugin.
+The internal `konnect-application-auth` plugin only supports {{site.base_gateway}} 3.0+.
+If you need to use a version of {{site.base_gateway}} before 3.0, you must create your service version in the `default` runtime group, which still supports consumer mapping with the `acl` plugin.

-`konnect-application-auth` plugin does not connect applications to `consumers`.
-Therefore the application created through the app registration process in any non default runtime group will not support rate-limiting plugins at this moment.
-We will provide a resolution to address this gap soon.
+The `konnect-application-auth` plugin does not connect applications to {{site.base_gateway}} consumers.
+Therefore, any applications created through the app registration process in any non-default runtime group currently don't support rate limiting plugins.
+This will be addressed in a future release.

-{:.note}
+If you don't use any rate limiting plugins, we recommend upgrading your runtime instances to {{site.base_gateway}} version 3.0+ to ensure future compatibility with the `konnect-application-auth` plugin, which has a built-in replacement for the `acl` plugin.

-> **Note:** If you are not in the `default` runtime group, consumer-based plugins, like rate-limiting, are not compatible with applications, as they do not use consumers.
+with applications, as they do not use consumers.